Why Do I Have to Cancel? Why Am I Still Being Invoiced?

 Domain renewals canceled due to non-payment

-Unlike hosting, domains names will fail to renew if you do not pay your invoice within 29 days of the expiration date.
+Unlike hosting, domain names will fail to renew if you do not pay your invoice within 29 days of the expiration date.
 However, we try to renew your domain name using the card on file (if there is one) unless you turn off the Auto-Renewal in the Customer Portal.
 Renewal of the domain is contingent on whether the payment was successful.
 Review the article How Do I Renew My Domain Name? if you're still interested in keeping your domain.